rohannng/rohannng.github.io/README.md

 ## Rohan Grover's Personal Landing Page

-Built using Jekyll Minima 3.0 ( remote master ) theme and GithubPages
+Links to Resume and Professional social media.
+Built using Jekyll.